 Moving time: 5:40:40 – Distance: 117.1km – Climbing: 1300m

 From Lake Ogawara, we traveled north alongside the coast of Mutsu Bay and stopped for lunch at a drive-in near Hibaritaira.
 The landscape of Aomori is remarkably different from Kanto.
 Wheatfields and cattle ranges are more common than rice fields.
-Western-style farmhouses, like in Hokkaido, have silos and large barns instead of the traditional “kura” storehouses.
-The high latitude is also reflected in flora and fauna, which appear wilder and harsher.
+Western-style farmhouses, like in Hokkaido, have silos and large barns instead of the traditional kura storehouses.
+The high latitude is also reflected in flora and fauna, which is wild and harsh.

-We escaped the caldera after a short climb and, under the rain, arrived at dusk at a campsite near the Ohata river.
+Before dusk, we escaped the caldera of Osore after a short climb and, under the rain, arrived at a campsite near the Ohata river.
 After a 117 km ride with luggage, I was toasted.
 But a hot bath in a nearby onsen helped the legs to recover.

 Moving time: 1:38:43 – Distance: 42.4km – Climbing: 244m